indreshps5/DSA-Java/README.md

 # DSA-Java
-This repository contains my solutions to LeetCode and CodeChef problems implemented in Java.
+This repository contains my solutions to LeetCode problems implemented in Java.
 The purpose of this repository is to track my progress in Data Structures and Algorithms (DSA), improve problem-solving skills, and prepare for coding interviews and competitive programming.

 Topics Covered

 - Arrays
 - Strings
 - Linked Lists
-- Stacks & Queues
+- Greedy
 - Hashing
 - Two Pointers
+- stack
-- Sliding Window
+- Math
 - Binary Search

 Repository Structure